NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 - Can vaguely make out a sunken humanoid figure
 - Strum takes a rock and gets Marco to cast light on it before throwing it through the fog
 - It illuminates a blackened corpse wearing a pristine silver band on its head
-- Uses his mage hand to lift it off the corpse and retrieve it from a safe distance
+- Uses his Mage Hand to lift it off the corpse and retrieve it from a safe distance
 - The band appears to be pure silver with a small triangular icon at the front
-- Strum avoids touching it and maintains his mage hand to carry it, repeatedly muttering to cast the spell
+- Strum avoids touching it and maintains his Mage Hand to carry it, repeatedly muttering to cast the spell
 	- Hayate and Marco say they will take a closer look at a better time

 The party moves to quickly leave the flooded chamber and finds clearer air beyond